twa-dev/monorepo/docs/apps-communication/how-it-works.md

 To understand how to use Web Apps functionality, we should start by learning how Telegram native application communicates with Web App.

-Depending on the [platform](../platforms), Telegram will create a special environment for Web App.
+Depending on the Telegram application, it will create a special environment for the Web App.
 For developers, it is enough to know, that this environment is web-based, but nevertheless, each of them has its own communication way between the Telegram application and Web App.